eq19/feed/_drafts/identition_zone.md

 [![default](https://user-images.githubusercontent.com/8466209/242000067-6d2ac164-06d6-4546-a118-10642982ce52.png)](https://www.youtube.com/watch?v=dEoMeHi-6kM)

+Here we implement a method called the rank of a partition where the rank of a partition of a positive integer is a certain integer associated with the partition.

+## Space Expansion

 There are 5 different string theories, ***each requiring 10 dimensions***.
 On the other hand, string theory is supposed to be fundamental theory.

 ```warning